 Striking a Balance: Examining SNAP Benefit and Eligibility Parameters for Low-Income Households

-This study will assess whether benefit and eligibility parameters of the Supplemental Nutrition Assistance Program (SNAP) are aligned with the actual expenses that low-income households incur.
+This study assessed whether benefit and eligibility parameters of the Supplemental Nutrition Assistance Program (SNAP) are aligned with the actual expenses that low-income households incur.

 Evaluation of the Harlem Children's Zone Healthy Harlem Initiative